 There are over 75 different species of Jellyfish in BC alone.

 This is a small guide to identifying some of the common Jellyfish seen here in Vancouver.

 These incredible Jellyfish can grow up to 2m across with up to 9m long tentacles.
 It is these jellies you want to be careful of as their tentacles will sting!
 The sting will subside after a few hours but check out the section below for how to treat jellyfish stings.
-With a huge coloured main cascading from the body these jellies are easy to identify and will often be seen at depth and near the surface.
+With a huge coloured main cascading from the body these jellies are easy to identify and will often be seen at depth and near the surface, often at lions bay dive site.
 The mane will often provide shelter and protection for juvenile and nimble fish species.